 According to the announcement, RingCentral’s objective is to help organizations quickly adopt video conferencing by overcoming the pain points normally associated with the technology.
 RingCentral Rooms is designed as a cost effective, easy to establish solution compared to other overly complex and expensive conferencing solutions that rely on fixed infrastructure systems.

-“Today, having high-definition video conferencing capabilities is not just a nice-to-have for Fortune 500 companies, but an essential part of any enterprise’s efforts to bridge the gap between increasingly dispersed teams,” Kira Makagon, Executive Vice President of Innovation at RingCentral, said.
+“Today, having high-definition web conferencing capabilities is not just a nice-to-have for Fortune 500 companies, but an essential part of any enterprise’s efforts to bridge the gap between increasingly dispersed teams,” Kira Makagon, Executive Vice President of Innovation at RingCentral, said.
 “With the launch of RingCentral Rooms and Room Connector, we turn every conference room into an active meeting participant.
 We’re redefining room video conferencing and taking on the legacy players in the industry with an innovative and easy-to-use solution that works in conjunction with our cloud-first, unified communications platform.”

 RingCentral Rooms won’t rely on proprietary infrastructure and will work with just off-the-shelf hardware like common iPad, Mac and PC camera devices.
 Companies will be able to bring a high definition video experience for much less than other solutions, yet still maintain that enterprise grade quality and presence.
 Designed to work in the cloud, RingCentral Rooms can be used in any conference room, huddle room or large open space room and even lets users from any mobile, tablet desktop or even IP desk phone to jump into the conference.